cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob archive_days

-    ``archive_days:`` 7
+    ``archive_days:`` <none>

-        The number of days after which to move messages to the archive partition if archiving is enabled
+        Deprecated in favour of *archive_after*.

     .. endblob archive_days

+    .. startblob archive_after

+    ``archive_after:`` 7d

+        The duration after which to move messages to the archive partition if archiving is enabled.

+        For backward compatibility, if no unit is specified, days is assumed.

+    .. endblob archive_after

     .. startblob archive_maxsize